erizov/Professor/semester_6/lecture_38_monitoring_production/prometheus_ml/README.md

 ## Detailed Explanation

-The Prometheus Ml algorithm works by systematically processing the input data according to its specific strategy.
+The Prometheus CI algorithm works by systematically processing the input data according to its specific strategy.

 **Key Concepts**:
 - Core principle: [Describe main idea]